 - Wear appropriate clothing; this is a coed athletic training facility.

 - No cleated shoes of any kind are to be worn in the athletic training facility.

 - No athletic training facility supplies or rehabilitation equipment is to be removed from the athletic training facility.

 - All student and staff athletic trainers must be treated with respect.

 - Keep the entire athletic training facility a clean and neat medical environment.
 Pick up your trash, garbage, or tape.

-- Athletes must shower before treatment, especially during post practice or workout treatments.
+- Athletes are asked to shower before treatment, especially during post practice or workout treatments.

 - Use of tobacco and similar products is prohibited.

 - Cell phone and MP3 player usage is prohibited.